VerifyTests/Verify/docs/mdsource/parameterised.source.md

 snippet: NUnitTestCase

+### TestFixtureSourceUsage

+When using a [TestFixtureSource](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testfixturesource.html) the the name provided by NUnit will be as the `TestMethodName`.

+snippet: TestFixtureSourceUsage.cs

+Produces `TestFixtureSourceUsage(Value1,1).Test.verified.txt` and `TestFixtureSourceUsage(Value2,2).Test.verified.txt`.

 ## MSTest

 MSTest does not expose the parameter values via its extensibility context.
 So parameter values must passed in via settings.